Buildings & Energy

 - The sun shines bright on our old Kentucky home!!
 As we transition toward climate neutrality by 2050, UofL has made a bold commitment to renewable energy.
 Our first benchmark goal was to source at least 20% of our power from renewable energy sources by 2020.
 We have yet to achieve that goal, but UofL has been exploring options including solar, biomass, geothermal, and low-impact hydropower projects.
 Some of these efforts are tied to educational and research objectives at UofL.
 More details are available in UofL's Climate Action Plan.

 - At the moment, UofL, like most utility customers in Kentucky, still relies largely on fossil fuel-generated power purchased from the grid.
 We do not currently generate a significant percentage of our electricity on campus, but we are moving in that direction with a commitment to renewable energy that has already manifest itself in a number of pilot projects.
-In 2019, these added up to a total of 4.27% of UofL's energy needs served by renewables.
+In 2020, these added up to a total of 3.67% of UofL's energy needs served by renewables (excluding vehicle fuels).

 - In solar energy alone, UofL has installed on campus a total (as of February 2021) of: 589 photovoltaic panels (143.4 kW) and 35 solar thermal collectors (120.16 square meters).